by Diane Linsley

 "We are only upset with others not providing us something to the extent that we're not providing that for ourselves." ~Katherine Woodward Thomas

-Here's a quote that I picked up from somewhere (probably social media) to lighten the mood:
+Here's a quote that I picked up from somewhere to lighten the mood:

 How do you change your vibration?
-The beginning of any change is awareness.
-It helps to have an experience of what it feels like to be grounded in your own energy.
-Here's a grounding meditation to help you make this shift.
-It's good for stabilizing your energy and increasing self-confidence.
+The beginning of change is awareness, and meditation is the time-tested way to increase awareness.
+Here's a codependency meditation to help you have an experience of what it feels like to be grounded in your own energy.

 As a life coach, I use many different processes to help